Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Introduction

 \section{Introduction}

-Longitudinal data in which responses (repeated measurements) within the same subject are correlated is appeared in many scientific applications such as biomedical statistics and social science.
+Longitudinal data where response variables (repeated measurements) within the same subject are correlated widely appears in biomedical studies.
 For analyzing longitudinal data, it is typically difficult to correctly specify the underlying correlation structures among response variables within the same subject, and one of the standard approaches is the generalized estimating equations (GEE) developed by \cite{LZ1986}, which uses ``working" correlation structures specified by users.
 The advantage of the GEE approach is that the estimator is still consistent even when the working correlation is misspecified.
-However, the existing GEE methods assumes homogeneous regression coefficients that are common to all the subject, which could be restrictive in practical applications since there might be potential heterogeneity among subjects or clusters as confirmed in several applications \citep[e.g.][]{BB2012, Lin2012, Nagin2018}.
+However, the existing GEE methods assume homogeneous regression coefficients that are common to all the subjects, which could be restrictive in practical applications since there might be potential heterogeneity among subjects or clusters, as confirmed in several applications \citep{BB2012,Lin2012,Nagin2018}.
+To address such heterogeneity, a crude approach is to apply a model separately to each subject, but the results are typically inaccurate and unstable due to small subject-wise sample sizes as often arise in real longitudinal data.
+Therefore, some compromised approach is required.